Natural Resources

 Hydrological functions

 Water is the principal factor limiting forage production on this site.
 This site is dominated by soils in hydrologic group B. Infiltration is moderate.
 Runoff potential for this site varies from negligible to low depending on slope and ground cover.
-In many cases, areas with greater than 75% ground cover have the greatest potential for high infiltration and lower runoff.
+In many cases, areas with greater than 75 percent ground cover have the greatest potential for high infiltration and lower runoff.
 An example of an exception would be where short grasses form a strong sod and dominate the site.
-Areas where ground cover is less than 50% have the greatest potential to have reduced infiltration and higher runoff (refer to Part 630, NRCS National Engineering Handbook).
+Areas where ground cover is less than 50 percent have the greatest potential to have reduced infiltration and higher runoff (refer to Part 630, NRCS National Engineering Handbook).

 Recreational uses

 This site provides hunting opportunities for upland game species.
-The wide variety of plants which bloom from spring until fall have an esthetic value that appeals to visitors.
+The wide variety of plants which bloom from spring until fall have an aesthetic value that appeals to visitors.

 Wood products